 Resources » Articles/Knowledge Sharing » Education

 This article explains the causes due to physiological and psychological causes.This article explains the psychotic disorders, the term insanity is frequently used to mean psychosis.
-And explains the schizophrenia its symptoms, causes and treatments
+And explains the schizophrenia its , causes and s

 Psycho somatic disorder